Ulviyya Fataliyeva

 Ulviyya Fataliyeva (Ülviyyə Fətəliyeva; born 3 August 1996) is an Azerbaijani chess player who holds the title of International Master.
-She won the European Women's Individual Chess Championship in 2024.
+She won the European Women's Individual Chess Championship in 2024 and the Azerbaijan Women's Chess Championship in 2026.

 Biography

-Fataliyeva attended Ganja chess school.
-Ulviyya Fataliyeva participated in the Azerbaijani Girls' Championships (U20) and won this tournament in 2011, at age 14.
+Ulviyya Fataliyeva attended Ganja chess school.
+She participated in the Azerbaijani Girls' Championships (U20) and won this tournament in 2011, at age 14.
 Also she participated in European Youth Chess Championships and World Youth Chess Championships.
 In 2010 in Batumi Ulviyya Fataliyeva won European Youth Chess Championship in Girls U14 age category.
 In 2014 she won European Youth Chess Championship in Girls U18 age category.
-In 2017 she won silver medal in Azerbaijani Women Chess Championship (tournament won Gunay Mammadzada), and won silver medal for Azerbaijan chess club Odlar Yurdu in team competition and individual silver medal in 22nd European Chess Club Cup for Women.